 Infraco and tie did not agree as to the contents of Infraco's Estimate in respect of Section 7A Track Drainage. tie then referred that matter to the Dispute Resolution Procedure.
-The Estimate was in the amount of £1,350,000 (and was subsequently reduced to £1,024,443.45). tie's assessment was £24,073.60.
+The Estimate was in the amount of £1,350,000. tie's assessment was £24,073.60.